ped7g/z88dk/src/z80asm/doc/z80asm-future.md

 ----

 [(top)](#top) [(keywords)](#keywords) [(index)](#index)
-<a id=5_3_14></a>
+<a id=6_2_14></a>

-#### 5.3.14. -i\<library-file\> : Include library modules during linking/relocation
+#### 6.2.14. -i\<library-file\> : Include library modules during linking/relocation

 This option allows compilation time linking of external machine code, better known as library routines.
 Much, much programming time can be saved by producing a set of standard routines compiled into library files.
 These may then be included later in application project compilations.
 The command line option allows specification of several library files.
 For each library reference in an application module, all library files will be scanned for that particular module.
-The filename (inclusive directory path) of the library may be specified explicitly on the command line immediately after the  [-i](#5_3_14)  identifier.
-If you omit the filename, a default library filename will be used by the assembler.
-This default filename is defined by creating the environment variable " [Z80](#7) \_STDLIB=\<library-file\>.
-Please refer to your operating system documentation on how to create environment variables.
+The filename (inclusive directory path) of the library may be specified explicitly on the command line immediately after the  [-i](#6_2_14)  identifier.

 Library files are recognised by the ".lib" extension.